ABOUT THE CONTEST

 • Essays must be received no later than December 13, 2013.

-Contest winners, along with their parents and teachers, will be recognized during the MCO / OML Legislative Forum.
-The Forum will be held on March 10th, 2014 at the State Capitol.
+Contest winners, along with their parents and teachers, will be recognized during the MCO / OML Legislative Forum at the State Capitol.
+Please see this page for the date of the next Forum.

 To enter, complete entry form and attach to your one-page essay.
 The student’s name, teacher or parent’s name and school must appear at the top of the essay.